 Optilight is performed in a series of 3-4 treatment sessions and sometimes used in combination with radio frequency as discussed below.

 Radiofrequency Treatment (RF)

 We also offer Forma Radiofrequency treatment for dry eye disease.
-Forma uses Radio-Frequency energy to generate heat which is applied to the skin around the eyes.
+Forma uses radiofrequency energy to generate heat which is applied to the skin around the eyes.
 This heat stimulates collagen formation, bringing white blood cells, and stem cells to the skin around your eyes while reducing inflammation.
 This treatment aids in opening up clogged meibomian glands, allowing for improved tear production and secretion.
-RF is usually followed by a Meibomian Gland expression. tightens the skin, minimizing the appearance of facial lines and wrinkles while improving skin tone.
+RF is usually followed by a Meibomian Gland expression.
+It also tightens the skin, minimizing the appearance of facial lines and wrinkles while improving skin tone.

 Forma Radiofrequency (RF) and Lumecca Intense Pulsed Light (IPL) treatments both work similarly and have a quick, same-day recovery, procedure time with immediate results, and reduction of fine lines and wrinkles.
 Our doctors prescribe one or the other and sometimes a combination of both therapies for your dry eye treatment.
 In addition, in some patients, our doctors will add another therapy as well, called Lipiflow, discussed below.

 Bonus: Radiofrequency can help stimulate collagen and significantly tighten the skin to give you a more youthful appearance.